MaheshChoudhary063/Invoicify/README.md

 # Invoicify

 Invoicify is a full-featured invoicing application built using the MERN stack.
-It provides a robust and intuitive platform for managing invoices, clients, and payments.
+It provides a robust and intuitive platform for managing invoices

 ## Features